-Key Audit Matter Our response to the risk What we concluded to the Audit Committee There is also a risk that inappropriate journal entries applied to the income account could result in a manipulation of the Company's revenue to support performance and dividend targets. • Agreed a sample of dividends from the income report to the corresponding announcement made by the investee company and agreed the holdings of the investment at that date to the transactions report.
-We then recalculated the dividend amount received and agreed cash received to bank statements. • Agreed a sample of dividends paid on investments held from an independent source to the income recorded by the Company. • Agreed 100% of accrued dividends to an independent source to assess whether the dividend obligation arose prior to 30 November 2017.
+Risk Our response to the risk Key observations communicated to the Audit Committee There is also a risk that inappropriate journal entries applied to the income account could result in a manipulation of the Company's revenue to support performance and dividend targets. • Agreed a sample of dividends from the income report to the corresponding announcement made by the investee company and agreed the holdings of the investment at that date to the transactions report.
+We then recalculated the dividend amount received and agreed cash received to bank statements. • Agreed a sample of dividends paid on investments held from an independent source to the income recorded by the Company. • Agreed 100% of accrued dividends to an independent source to assess whether the dividend obligation arose prior to 30 November 2018.
 We agreed the dividend rate to corresponding announcements made by the investee company and agreed the holdings of the investment at that date to the transactions report.
-We then recalculated the dividend amount receivable and agreed cash received to post period end bank statements, where possible. • Tested a sample of manual journal entries posted to the income account during the period for their appropriateness and reviewed journal entries either side of the year end to ensure that correct cut-off of income had been applied. ncorrect valuation and claim of ownership of We performed the following procedures: Based on the work the investment portfolio Refer to the Report of the audit committee (page 34); Accounting policies (page 49); and Note 4 of the Financial Statements (pages 51 and 52) The Company holds a portfolio of quoted Obtained an understanding of the Manager's and Administrator's processes and controls surrounding investment valuation and existence by performing a walkthrough to evaluate the effectiveness of the design of controls. performed we had no matters to report to the Audit Committee. nvestments both in the UK and overseas valued at £312.2m at 30 November 2017. • Agreed 100% of the quoted investment valuations to a relevant independent source.
+We then recalculated the dividend amount receivable and agreed cash received to post period end bank statements, where possible. • Tested a sample of manual journal entries posted to the income account during the period for their appropriateness and reviewed journal entries either side of the year end to ensure that correct cut-off of income had been applied.
+Incorrect valuation and defective title of the investment portfolio, including incorrect application of exchange rate movements or failure to assess stock liquidity We performed the following procedures: Based on the work Obtained an understanding of the Manager's and Administrator's processes and controls surrounding investment pricing and trade performed we had no matters to report to the Audit Committee.
+Refer to the Audit Committee Report (page 37); the accounting policies (page 52) and the notes to the financial statements (note 3). processing by performing a walkthrough to evaluate the effectiveness of the design of controls.
+The Company holds a portfolio of quoted investments both in the UK and overseas valued at £487.63m at 30 November 2018 (2017: For all investments in the portfolio, we compared the market values and exchange rates to an independent source. £312.24m).
 In accordance with the requirements of IFRS, the Company's accounting policy is to value the investment portfolio at its fair value in the statutory financial statements.
-Fair value is measured as the • Agreed the exchange rates used to translate foreign currency holdings to sterling at the period-end to an independent source and investigated any discrepancies. bid price at the close of business on the relevant date on the exchange on which the investment is listed. • Reviewed the Investment ledger to identify investments valued at nil.
-We noted no nil value investments.
-There is a risk of incorrect valuation of the investment portfolio, including incorrect application of exchange rate movements or failure to assess stock liquidity appropriately that could result in the Statement of Financial Position and Statement of Comprehensive Income being materially misstated. • Obtained and reviewed stale pricing reports to assess the liquidity of the investment portfolio and to ensure that investments were appropriately classified within the fair value hierarchy table.
-Our review of these reports identified no instances of stale prices within the investment portfolio.
-Certificates of investment ownership are held by CACEIS Bank (UK Branch) ('the Depository') and not held directly by the Company. • Obtained independent confirmation from the Depositary of all securities held at the period end and performed a reconciliation of the There is a risk of assets being misappropriated and the ownership of investments being unsecured.
-Company's records to those of the Depositary noting no reconciling items.
+Fair value is measured as the bid price at the close of business on the relevant date on the exchange on which the investment is listed. • We agreed all investments to independent confirmations received from the Company's custodian and depositary as at 30 November 2018.
+There is a risk of incorrect valuation of the investment portfolio, including incorrect application of exchange rate movements or failure to assess stock liquidity appropriately that could result in the Statement of Financial Position and Statement of Comprehensive Income being materially misstated.
+Investments are held in custody by CACEIS Bank (UK Branch) ('the Depositary').
+There is a risk of assets being misappropriated and the ownership of investments being unsecured.